 Southern Milky Way

-Laying on the ground as the camera captures the dim starlight, with 360 degrees of night sky above, it suddenly becomes very clear that we really are on a ball sailing through the infinity of the universe!
-I grab for some rocks to keep from falling off this ball before the reassuring pull of gravity reminds me that I’m going to fall anywhere, but the illusion of flying through the universe remains.
+Lying on the ground as the camera captures the dim starlight, with 360 degrees of night sky above, it suddenly becomes very clear that we really are on a fragile ball sailing through the infinity of the universe!
+I grab for some rocks to keep from falling off this ball before the reassuring pull of gravity reminds me that I’m not going to fall anywhere, but the illusion of flying through the universe remains.
 Then the camera clicks at the end of the exposure, wakes me from the flying illusion, and I get up to take the next image.

 Eastern Milky Way

 In late summer and early fall, the hazy band of the Milky Way arches straight overhead from south to north, rotating as the night progresses from south to west, and from north to east.
 To the east, above the Septet range, the constellations Perseus, Cassiopeia, and Andromeda rise above a horizon subtly lit by the glow of Radium and other small towns in the Columbia Valley, 45km east.
-Suddenly, almost with a bang, Mars pops over the horizon, red and brilliant now because Mars and Earth are nearing closest approach, which happens on October 13 this year.
+Suddenly, with a visual bang, Mars pops over the horizon, red and brilliant now because Mars and Earth are nearing closest approach, which happens on October 13 this year.

 When looking towards the constellations of Perseus and Cassiopeia we are looking outwards, towards the edge of our galaxy.
-The Milky Way is a spiral galaxy, but accurately mapping it is extremely difficult because we are inside of this disk of 200 billions stars, about 2/3 of way from the center.
+The Milky Way is a spiral galaxy, but accurately mapping it is extremely difficult because we are inside of this disk of some 200 billion stars, about 2/3 of way from the center.

 Lunar alpen glow